tembo-io/website/src/content/docs/product/stacks/Analytical/analytics.md

 );
 ```

 PostgreSQL has support for a special `PUBLIC` user, which will be the fallback if no specific user is found.
-See `pg_lakehouse`'s documentation for individual object stores (for instance, [S3's object store](https://docs.paradedb.com/ingest/object_stores/s3)) for full information about supported parameters.
+See `pg_analytics`'s documentation for individual object stores (for instance, [S3's object store](https://docs.paradedb.com/ingest/object_stores/s3)) for full information about supported parameters.

 ## Additional Reading

-ParadeDB's [data ingest documentation](https://docs.paradedb.com/ingest/quickstart) has complete information about the configuration and use of `pg_lakehouse`.
+ParadeDB's [data ingest documentation](https://docs.paradedb.com/ingest/quickstart) has complete information about the configuration and use of `pg_analytics`.